WWatkins142/Community-Rent-Income-and-Evictions/README.md

 The ETL process was accomplished using pandas and sqlalchemy in a jupyter notebook named ETL_Project.ipynb.
 All the team members used this repo and followed our [stated process](#githubworkflow) for branching, pushing, and merging to the main branch.

 ### Extract
-* The County, Zillow, and Evicionlab data were all downloaded as .csv files and imported into the project notebook using pandas.read_csv()
+* The County, Zillow, and Evictionlab data were all downloaded as .csv files and imported into the project notebook using pandas.read_csv()

 ### Transform
 * Master County Data